iron-fish/ironfish/CONTRIBUTING.md

 - Fork the repo
 - Create a branch from `staging`
 - Find or create one or more issues that your change will fix, using our [new issue form](https://github.com/iron-fish/ironfish/issues/new/choose).
   - ALL pull requests must refence a verified issue.
-If the issue is not verified, that has to happen first before the PR is reviewed.
+If the issue is not verified, that has to happen before the PR is reviewed.
+  - Note that team members looking at a PR will try to verify any issues referenced before doing the review.
+As long as the issue is solid, this should be a fast process!
 - Open a pull request against `staging`

 Once the PR is created, one of the maintainers will review it and merge it.
 Reference any bugs you're fixing with single lines of the form `Fix #123`